Gable loves to surround herself with plants year round, and as a former landscaper, she has treated many ornamental plant diseases.

 Remember, once the leaf has been damaged it will not recover.
 These sprays will kill the fungus and/or keep it from spreading.

-Baking soda and vinegar: When vinegar and baking soda are sprayed on a fungus, changes the pH of the fungus thus killing it.
+When vinegar and baking soda are sprayed on a fungus, the mixture changes the pH of the fungus, thus killing it.

-1½ tbs baking soda, 2 tbs vegetable oil,1½ tbs liquid hand soap, 1 tbs vinegar.
-Add to 1 gallon of water and spray every six to seven days onto rose leaves.
+- Add the above to 1 gallon of water and spray every six to seven days onto rose leaves.
 The soap helps the other ingredients adhere to the leaves.

-Sulfur spray: Sulfur has been effectively used by gardeners to control pests and diseases in the garden for centuries.
-Sulfur sprays and dusts are available at gardening centers, and are honey bee safe.
+Sulfur has been effectively used by gardeners to control pests and diseases in the garden for centuries.
+Sulfur sprays and dusts are available at gardening centers and are honeybee safe.

 Use extra caution when using sulfur and do not inhale the dust or fumes.

-Make a mixture of one part milk, two parts water.
-Spray weekly.
+- Make a mixture of one part milk, two parts water.

 Organic or Inorganic?